Runtime-Learner/McGill-BattleBots-Club/README.md

 6. Using Arduino: Communication. use NRF24 to control LED
 7. Motos and motor shields
 8. Final workshop: end of bot build

+# TIMELINE DRAFT 4
+1. Intro.
+What is our process.
+Arduino -> why.
+Sensors and motors
+2. Using Arduino: Electronic components.
+Resistors, capacitors, diodes, inductors
+3. Using Arduino: **Intro to Arduino.** Control one LED.
+LED matrix.
+Working with registers and large LED matrices
+4. Using Arduino: Buttons.
+Event based programming.
+Interrupts -> when and why to use them?
+5. Using Arduino: Button matrix.
+Resistors and analog inputs
+6. Using Arduino: Communication. use NRF24 to control LED
+7. Motos and motor shields
+8. Final workshop: end of bot build